Pratham-chaudhary/Tic-Tac-Toe-1/README.md

 - **Customization**: Allow users to choose their marker symbols or customize the game's appearance.

 ## Credits:
-- This project was created by [Your Name or Organization].
+- This project was created by Pratham Chaudhary.
 - Inspired by various online tutorials and resources on web development.

 ## License: